techiviju/Web-development-Project/Showcase Caracter pro-1/About.md

 HTML Structure: The project is built using semantic HTML5 markup, ensuring clarity and accessibility.
 Each section of the character showcase is appropriately structured for easy navigation and understanding.

 CSS Styling: CSS styles have been applied to enhance the visual presentation of the character showcase.
-This includes styling for layout, typography, colors, and interactive elements.
+This includes styling for layout, display, colors, and interactive elements.

 **Features**
 Character Overview: Provides an introduction to the fictional character, including their name, background, and key traits.